 On the same microscopic level are fungi.
 These microscopic cells along with bacteria, fungi are important as decomposers in the soil food web.
 They convert hard-to-digest organic material into forms that other organisms can use.
 Fungi grow long strands call hyphae that are very narrow (only several thousandths of an inch), but can be several yards long.
 These hyphae push their way between soil particles, roots, and rocks.
 Within the hyphae, fungi are actually capable of moving water and nutrients to where they are needed.
 Thus water can be "transported" from wet areas to dry areas.
-Plants benefit from this natural irrigation system.
+Plants and fungi make a deal.
+The plants secretes a form of sugar called an exudate into the soil to provide food for the fungi.
+And in exchange the fungi bring water and nutrients back to the plant.
+In some plants, 25% of all photosynthesis is devoted to feeding the fungi.
 As a side note, if you see mushrooms in your garden, that's a good thing.
 Mushrooms are the fruiting stage of the life cycle of fungi; that's a good sign that the soil is healthy.

-Now we move up a higher level on the food web which include protozoa and nemotodes.
-These organisims consume bacteria and fungi, and in the process excrete nitrogen and other nutrients in a form that plants can uptake.
+Now we move up a higher level on the food web which include protozoa and nematodes.
+These organisms consume bacteria and fungi, and in the process excrete nitrogen and other nutrients in a form that plants can uptake.

 Pill bugs, millipedes, and other similar arthropods play an important role as well.
 They play a vital role of shredding (that’s lunch for them) larger size organic matter into smaller pieces that bacteria and fungi can consume easier.
 They also stir up the soil as they move about, helping to mix up bacteria and organic matter.